Education is the most powerful weapon we can use to change the world – Nelson Mandela, 2003.

 That’s just 100 people donating the cost of one coffee a month and our teachers can continue their vital work educating the young people of Shikunga towards a brighter future.

 To get involved, simply select the amount you would like to donate per month from the options below.
-To help us spread the word we’d love it if you could share your trade online using the hashtag #tradeforteachers
+To help us spread the word you can print out a poster for your workplace here, or we’d love it if you could share your trade online using the hashtag #tradeforteachers